Imran4424/Machine-Learning/README.md

 Artificial Intelligence and Machine Learning are technical buzzword now.

-But, people often confused between them.
+But, people often confused about two.
+They think they

 #### Artificial Intelligence